League of Legends: Post-release

 League of Legends receives regular updates in the form of patches.
 Although previous games had utilized patches to ensure no one strategy dominated, League of Legends patches made keeping pace with the developer's changes a core part of the game.
 In 2014, Riot standardized its patch cadence to once approximately every two or three weeks.
 These updates change the effectiveness of strategies within the game, known as the metagame; update content is determined by the developer using a combination of gameplay data and product goals.

 The development team includes hundreds of game designers and artists.
 In 2016, the music team had four full-time composers and a team of producers creating audio for the game and its promotional materials.
-As of 2025, the game has 172 champions, and Riot Games periodically overhauls the visuals and gameplay of the oldest in the roster.
+As of 2025, the game has 173 champions, and Riot Games periodically overhauls the visuals and gameplay of the oldest in the roster.
 Although only available for Microsoft Windows at launch, a Mac version of the game was made available in 2013.

 Since May 2023, the game uses Riot's custom always-online anti-cheat software, Vanguard, on Microsoft Windows devices.
 Originally developed by Riot for its tactical shooter Valorant (2020), Vanguard requires access to the device's kernel, which some users saw as unnecessarily intrusive.
 Vanguard does not collect user data or send it to Riot Games.
 Following the anti-cheat's deployment, some players said Vanguard bricked their devices.
 The developer said this was caused by other problems, with only 0.03% of players reporting issues.

+In December 2025, Bloomberg News published a report stating Riot were planning a large-scale update to the game, internally titled "League Next".
+The same day, the League of Legends team published a video responding to the report, and saying they intended to replace the game's client, improve onboarding for new users, and overhaul visuals.
+Both the report and video emphasised Riot's intention to make the game more beginner-friendly.